Top 5 Essential Cycling Skills Every Cyclist Should Learn

 If you’re descending down a mountain, or if you’re in the city, or if you’re in some quiet country lanes like we are today, you’re always going to come across a few corners.
 It’s a super simple skill to learn but it’s easy to get wrong.

 The key thing to really concentrate on is looking way ahead.
 By focusing on where you want to go you’re able to scan the road ahead for holes and rough surfaces.
 But most importantly, where you look is where your bike and body will go.
 The other really important consideration when it comes to cornering is your pedal position.
-So when you’re going through a left-hand turn such as this one, you want to make sure that your right-hand crank is at the very bottom of the pedal stroke, and vice verse if you’re going around an opposite corner.
+So when you’re going through a left-hand turn such as this one, you want to make sure that your right-hand crank is at the very bottom of the pedal stroke, and vice versa if you’re going around an opposite corner.

 Just as they’ve ably demonstrated now.
 The first reason for this is that it will prevent you from clipping your inside pedal on the tarmac and bringing your back wheel off the ground.
 To get another information for How to Remove Pedals From a Bike go here.

 The second reason is that by putting weight through that outside pedal you should be increasing your grip on the surface of the road.
 And lastly, it’s also going to help you balance and distribute your weight through your bike as you lean it into the corner.